trex-paxos/trex-paxos-jvm/README.md

 We can call this steady-state galloping, as things move at top speed using a different stride pattern than when walking (or trotting).
 A leader will self-accept and transmit the message to the other two nodes in a three-node cluster.
 It only needs one message response to learn that a mathematical majority of nodes in the cluster have accepted the value.
 That is the minimum number of message exchanges required to ensure that the value `V` is fixed.
 Better yet, our leader can stream `accept` messages continuously without awaiting a response to each message.

-This library uses a Java record similar to the following as the `accept` message and its  acknowledgement message:
+This library uses code similar to the following as the `accept` message and its acknowledgement:

 ```java
 public record Command( String id,